Ĉu vi parolas Esperanton?

 How to Learn the Esperanto Language

-If, like me, this has made you want to learn Esperanto, there are many online resources that can help.
+If, like me, this has made you want to learn Esperanto, many online resources can help.

 Free online Esperanto-language resources and websites